swedenconnect/technical-framework/09 - DSS Extension for Federated Signing Services.md

 `<RequestedCertAttributes>` \[Optional\]

-> Element holding a SAML Entity ID of an Attribute Authority that MAY be
+> Element holding a SAML entity ID of an Attribute Authority that MAY be
 > used to obtain an attribute value for the requested attribute.
 The
-> EntityID value is specified using the **saml:NameIDType** complex type
+> entityID value is specified using the **saml:NameIDType** complex type
 > and MUST include a Format attribute with the value
 > `urn:oasis:names:tc:SAML:2.0:nameid-format:entity`.